 During the 1940s, dances were held at various venues throughout the city.
 They included the City Hall (King George Square), Coconut Grove (opposite David Jones’ in Adelaide Street), Railway Institute (Edward Street, above Central Station), Caledonian Hall (Elizabeth Street), Trades Hall (Edward Street) and the Trocadero (Melbourne Street, South Brisbane).
 The Trocadero, for example, was huge.
 It had a dance floor that catered for as many as 2000 patrons and featured a full orchestra.
 Dances at the Trocadero and Coconut Grove venues were held every night, except Sunday.
 [Ref.
 22]

 Evelyn loved going to the dances at the City Hall.

 They were held two or three nights each week and every Saturday night (except when any special entertainment was on that night) and on Sunday nights when advertised.
 Thousands of American and Australian servicemen and servicewomen, and civilians, attended these dances.
 I’m sure Brisbane’s dances spawned many a wartime romance.

 Evelyn and friend Joan were rostered on the evening shift so, while they waited for their shift to start, they went to the dance at the City Hall.
 Bill said to Joan, “I’d like to meet that girl” (meaning Evelyn), so Joan obliged.
 When Evelyn left to go to work, Bill asked if he could meet her “down town” the next day.
 Evelyn agreed.
 She didn’t need much persuading.
-However, she soon learnt that Bill was about to return to New Guinea, so they exchanged details and promised to correspond with each other.
+However, she soon learnt that Bill was about to return to his post, so they exchanged details and promised to correspond with each other.